StealthyPanda/hermes/README.md

 <br>
 <br>

-The JSON file the following (and only) settings for building the project:
+The JSON file controls the following (and only) settings for building the project:

 - `"compiler"` : The compiler used for building; defaults to `g++` (not included) or uses the full path provided to compiler binary.
 - `"inputs"` : Input files for the project; list of paths to the `.cpp` files.
 Can be absolute or relative paths, and to include all files in a folder use `"folderpath/*"` syntax.